Bridgeconn/usfm-grammar/README.md

 var usfmValidity = grammar.validate(/**USFM Text to be checked**/)
 ```

-The `grammar.parse()` method returns a json structure for the USFM text contents, if it is a valid usfm file.
+The `grammar.parse()` method returns a JSON structure for the passed-in USFM string, if it is a valid usfm file.
 The `grammar.parse()` method can take an optional second argument, `grammar.SCRIPTURE`.
-If this is used, the returned json will contain only the most relevant scripture content, excluding all additional USFM contents
+In which case, the output JSON will contain only the most relevant scripture content, excluding all other USFM content.
-The `grammar.validate()` method returns a true/false, depending on whether the input usfm text's syntax is valid or not.
+The `grammar.validate()` method returns a Boolean depending on whether the input USFM text syntax satisfies the grammar or not.

 ## Development
 Clone this repo